lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 $dot(a, b) = \sum_{i=1}^v a_ib_i = {|A| |B|}cosine(a,b)$

-Which basically means we just compare each item over each dimension.
+Which basically means you just compare each item over each dimension.
 If $a, b$ are normalized then Dot is equivalent to Cosine

 ### Euclidean
 This is the typical distance in euclidean space